-Speak up and be Safe from Abuse Communication board - general vocabulary
+Speak Up and be Safe from Abuse Communication board Things - board 2 of 2

-Instructions - This communication board set has a picture board, alphabet board female and male body boards.
+Instructions - This communication board set has a picture board, alphabet board, female and male body boards.
 Place the boards on a flat surface or hold where the person can see it/point to it.
 The person will point to pictures or letters.
 If the person cannot point - ask row by row, and then column by column, to find out the message.
-There is a place to draw/write on the alphabet boards.
-If you need more words, use the Speak up and be Safe from Abuse Communication Book.
+There is a place to draw/ write on the alphabet boards.
+If you need more words, use the Speak Up and be Safe from Abuse Communication Book.